SatyaKomatineni/assistant-ui-testrepo/docs/demo/test-scenarios.md

 5. Just keep the questions under 1 heading
 6. Do not delete this prompt.
 Keep it in the file.
 7. Add the generated suite at the bottom of this file
+8. Lead off the test suite with a few internal knowledge questions that don't result in tool selection
+9. Produce 25 questions

 <!-- ********************* -->
 # MCP Tool descriptions